modmaker/BeBoPr/README.md

 BeBoPr
 ======

-3D printer controller software for BeagleBone with BeBoPr Cape.
+3D printer controller software for BeagleBone with BeBoPr Cape [wiki](wiki/Home-of-the-BeBoPr)

 Currently this is a very preliminary version, that allows some interactive experiments with the stepper driver.
 For this one needs the binary 'stepper.bin'